A road trip in Chiapas, Mexico is the ultimate adventure.

 If you wish, you can stay overnight in Chiapa de Corzo to rest or go ahead and drive 1-hour to the next destination and most beautiful colonial city (and pueblo mágico) in Chiapas — San Cristóbal de Las Casas.

 Days 3-6: San Cristóbal de Las Casas & Indigenous Villages

 On top of the free walking tour, there are a handful of colorful churches to see, markets to stroll around, and museums to enjoy.
-Not to mention, San Cristobal has one of the best foodie scenes in the state!
+Not to mention, San Cristobal has some of the best restaurants and cafes in the state!